What Students & Staff Need to Know

 No employee will report to work while under the influence of alcohol or any unlawful controlled substance.
 Violation of this policy by any employee may result in reasonable suspicion testing, referral for mandatory evaluation/treatment for substance abuse disorder or disciplinary action up to and including dismissal in accordance with federal and state laws, applicable collective bargaining unit agreements, tenure laws or other college policies.
 The policies related to alcohol and drug use are available for staff through Human Resources.

 It is TCC policy that any student who violates a provision of the Code of Student Conduct will be subject to disciplinary action.
 Disciplinary action is covered in detail in WAC 132V-121-070 of the Code, and may include: 1) disciplinary warning, 2) disciplinary reprimand, 3) disciplinary probation, 4) disciplinary suspension, or 5) expulsion.
-Copies of the Code of Student Conduct are available in the Student Services Administration office in Building 7 or online at http://www.tacomacc.edu/abouttcc/policies/codeofstudentconduct/.
+Copies of the Code of Student Conduct are available in the Student Affairs Administration office in Building 7 or online at http://www.tacomacc.edu/abouttcc/policies/codeofstudentconduct/.

 In addition, Washington State statutes and federal laws make the possession or distribution of illicit drugs and alcohol a crime subject to imprisonment, fine or both.

 Legal Penalties for Unlawful Use of Alcohol or Illicit Drugs

 A summary of the legal penalties for the unlawful possession or distribution of illicit drugs and alcohol can be found at the Counseling Center, Building 18, 253.566.5122.
 If you wish more information on these, you will be referred to appropriate federal, state or local resources that can provide more details and answer questions.
 There are a number of laws that deal with alcohol and drug abuse.
 It is your responsibility to understand and obey these.